Search for Organizations

 We identify and promote programs which are designed to meet the physical, emotional, and social needs of residents who are 60 years of age and older.
 Special Services include transportation, nutrition, health, outreach, respite care, home care, fuel assistance, Adult Supportive Day Program, Meals on Wheels, Friendly Visitor Program, support groups, recreational & social activities, the “Senior Citizen Messenger” monthly newsletter, and information & referral.

 We are a group of volunteers dedicated to enriching the lives of others by harnessing the proven power of flowers to lift spirits and promote healing.
 Our recipients are people who are lonely, isolated, ill, or simply going through a rough patch.

 The Chelmsford Library serves the intellectual, entertainment, and social needs of the Chelmsford Community.
 We have a variety of resources, programs, and services, available both at our main branch in Chelmsford center and our MacKay branch in North Chelmsford.

 Our mission is to provide for people with disabilities the support needed to live, work, learn, grow, and participate to their fullest potential in their community.

-Free legal service & advice for Haverhill residents 60 & over re: Social Security & Public Benefits; housing/landlord/tenant law; health care & nursing home disputes; utility shut-offs; financial exploitation; physical abuse, guardianship & conservatorship; domestic abuse.
+Free legal service & advice to ages 60 & over re: Social Security & Public Benefits; housing/landlord/tenant law; health care & nursing home disputes; utility shut-offs; financial exploitation; physical abuse, guardianship & conservatorship; domestic abuse.
 Services are NOT provided in criminal cases, real estate matters, probate or estate planning.

 NARFE keeps members informed of local and national legislation affecting their retirement benefits and changes in governmental procedures.
 Services: meetings with speakers on issues affecting Retired Federal Employees; bi-monthly newsletter keeps members informed of issues, benefits, conventions, legislation, and social events concerning members; provides social contact for members.